 Vala’s Pumpkin Patch hours

-Vala’s is open seasonally from mid-September through Oct.
+Vala’s is open seasonally from early September (weekends only) through Oct.
 31. The daily hours are Sunday through Thursday, 9 a.m. to 9 p.m., and Friday through Saturday, 9 a.m. to 10 p.m.

 Vala’s Pumpkin Patch prices